ptwu/govindchari.github.io/_posts/2023-02-03-optimization-algorithms.md

 This steepness is controlled by a "barrier parameter."
 The steeper the barrier function is, the better it approximates the indicator function, but the less smooth and worse conditioned the minimization becomes.
 Initially the unconstrained problem is solved with a shallow barrier parameter and then is successively solved with steeper and steeper barrier parameters.
 This barrier can be thought of as a force-field that pushes the iterates away from the boundary of the feasible set and amount that this force field pushes the iterates is controlled by the barrier paramter.

 Primal-Dual IPMs take a slightly different approach.
 They attempt to use Newton's method on the KKT conditions of the problem with some other fancy tricks such as taking a prediction step then a correction step which allows the algorithm to reuse the factorization of the KKT matrix.
 This famed trick is called Mehrotra's Predictor-Corrector.
-The Primal Dual IPM is famously used by SpaceX in their rocket landing algorithm [\[1,2\]](/blog/2023/optimization-algorithms/#references).
+The Primal Dual IPM is famously used by SpaceX in their rocket landing algorithm <d-cite key="Blackmore2016Autonomous"></d-cite>, <d-cite key="Mattingley2011CVXGEN"></d-cite>.

 One large drawback to using IPMs in real-time systems is the fact that they cannot be warmstarted which is a desirable property of real-time solvers.